oponder2000/EMBERFORGE-SOURCE-LEAK-Active-Directory-Attack-Investigation/README.md

 ### Q20: UAC Bypass Registry Value

-**Question:** The UAC bypass works by creating a specific registry value that redirects execution.
-Two modifications were made in quick succession.
-One set the payload path.
-The other enables the hijack.
-What is that value name?

-**Answer:** `DelegateExecute`
+I examined registry changes associated with the UAC bypass and identified that the attacker created a value enabling the hijack.
+The registry value name was DelegateExecute.

 **Query Used:**
 ```kusto